-Crassula arborescens subsp. undulatifolia 'Blue Bird' was introduced and described by Dr. B.K Boom in the Dutch journal Succulenta in 1963 as Crassula portulacea 'Blauwe Vogel' (which translates to "blue bird") and was long thought to be a hybrid of Crassula ovata and Crassula arborescens.
+Crassula 'Blue Bird' was introduced and described by Dr. B.K Boom in the Dutch journal Succulenta in 1963 as Crassula portulacea 'Blauwe Vogel' (which translates to "blue bird") and was long thought to be a hybrid of Crassula ovata and Crassula arborescens.
 After Toelken had received leaves and inflorescences of this supposed hybrid he explained that it is identical with the plant he had described as Crassula arborescens subsp. undulatifolia.
-This means Crassula 'Blue Bird' is the same as Crassula arborescens ssp. undulatifolia, subspecies with two somewhat different forms in cultivation.
+This means Crassula 'Blue Bird' is the same as Crassula arborescens ssp. undulatifolia, subspecies with 2 somewhat different forms in cultivation.

 How to Grow and Care

-Crassula are easy to grow, but they are susceptible to mealy bugs and fungal diseases.
+Crassulas are easy to grow, but they are susceptible to mealy bugs and fungal diseases.
 As with all succulents, overwatering is sure to be fatal, so err on the side of too dry rather than too wet.
-Never let your Crassula sit in water.
+Never let your plant sit in water.
 If you water from beneath by letting the plant sit in a saucer of water, make sure to pour off any excess water after a few minutes.

 Repot as needed, preferably during the warm season.
-To repot a succulent, make sure the soil is dry before repotting, then gently remove the pot.
+To repot your Crassula, make sure the soil is dry before repotting, then gently remove the pot.
 Knock away the old soil from the roots, making sure to remove any rotted or dead roots in the process.
 Treat any cuts with a fungicide.
 Place the plant in its new pot and backfill with potting soil, spreading the roots out as you repot.
-Leave the plant dry for a week or so, then begin to water lightly to reduce the risk of root rot… – See more at: How to Grow and Care for Crassula.
+Leave the plant dry for a week or so, then begin to water lightly to reduce the risk of root rot.